 How to store your Balinese bell

-Each Balinese bell comes in its own satin-lined palm leaf box that can be used for storage when not in use.
-The best place to keep it is in an elevated position, such as the top shelf of a cupboard or closet.
+Each Balinese bell comes in its own satin-lined box that it can be kept in when not in use.
+The best place to store it is in an elevated position, such as the top shelf of a cupboard or closet.
 The rest of your kit (bell stand, altar cloth, colourizers, harmony balls, etc) can be stored in the same location if you have enough space there, or elsewhere and at a lower level if that is more practical.

 Be discerning about who touches your bell